microsoft/copilot-camp/docs/pages/extend-message-ext/01-nw-teams-app.md

 ### Step 1 - Set up the project for first use

 Open your working folder in Visual Studio Code.
+If you have already opened it for the code tour, you can continue from there.

 Teams Toolkit stores environment variables in the **env** folder, and it will fill in all the values automatically when you start your project the first time.
 However there's one value that's specific to the sample application, and that's the connection string for accessing the Northwind database.